Home » Harvesting the future – opportunities for farmers in alternative proteins

 Farmer-tech collaborations: Farmers could partner with buyers or cooperatives to co-invest in capital expenditure around precision-fermentation production or other alternative protein technologies, thus partly de-risking the transition.

 Ingredient supply: There are numerous opportunities for farmers to supply ingredients for plant-based alternatives – to brands, wholesalers, ingredient merchants, food manufacturers, caterers, or food service venues.
 Long-term contracts can offer security.
-And, once cultivated meat becomes more widely regulated, the technology could create demands for new agricultural ingredients, like cells (donor herds for cell harvesting), feedstock for growth media (arable, forage, sugar beet), feedstock for edible scaffolds (cellulose, pea, bean, soy) and current waste streams (glucose, cellulose).10
+And, once cultivated meat becomes more widely regulated, the technology could create demands for new agricultural ingredients, like cells (donor herds for cell harvesting), feedstock for growth media (arable, forage, sugar beet), feedstock for edible scaffolds (cellulose, pea, bean, soya) and current waste streams (glucose, cellulose).10

 Source: Unsplash/Shelley Pauls